These fun activities using magazines are the perfect simple additions to your therapy practice, classroom, or home!

-Let’s reduce, reuse, and recycle today!
-Most households have an abundance of magazines lying around and they can inspire so many creative activities for kids use magazines for activities.
+If you have a bunch of old magazines lying around, they can inspire so many creative activities for kids!
 Here are five ways to entertain your child while building strong visual and fine motor skills along the way.

 Latest posts by Claire Heffron (see all)